 This Philippines embassy bond only comes in when your maid plans to go home to the Philippines for vacation which is a right to them every 2 years.

-If you wish to renew your Filipino maid without going through an agency, you will be required to have a $7,000 Philippines embassy bond as part of the renewal process and a few insurers offer it.
+You will be required to have a $7,000 Philippines embassy bond as part of the renewal process (ONLY a few insurers offer it) if you wish to renew your Filipino maid without going through an agency.

 NTUC Income’s plan is cheapest for the $7,000 Philippines Embassy bond

 This plan can be purchased individually.
 You may click on this link for more information and look for (Plan 1b).

 – AXA Smarthelper $74.90

 Other useful information in the renewal process.
 Click link for more information

 Two (2) copies of Standard Employment Contract (Original) – All pages of the contract should be signed by the employer and the worker.

 - Two (2) copies of Undertaking of an Employer (Original)

 - Two (2) copies of Work Permit (plus 1 copy for passport renewal)